nexus-xyz/mcp-nexus-server/BLOG.md

-# Building the AI-Native Blockchain: How Nexus is Connecting AI Agents to Web3
+# MCP Server Support on Nexus: How Nexus is Connecting AI Agents to Web3

 *Daniel Marin, Founder & CEO of Nexus*